DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

     This can also affect libraries built with some g++ vs clang++ versions;
     clang introduced support for ABI tags in [version 3.9](http://releases.llvm.org/3.9.0/tools/clang/docs/ReleaseNotes.html#id4).

+## *Update 2023-03-12:* Why not musl?

+A common suggestion for this kind of problem is "just link the [musl libc](https://www.musl-libc.org/) (and all other libs) statically!".

+That doesn't work, at least for graphical programs that need to use libraries from the system, like libGL or libX11.
+The reason is that a program that uses musl (instead of glibc) *can't use libraries that use glibc* - and mainstream distributions *do* use glibc, and thus so do their versions of libGL, libX11 etc.
+*(No, you can't link libGL statically, it's part of the graphics driver and thus system-specific.
+Or it's a dispatcher that uses another dynamic lib that's part of the graphics driver, which in the end is the same..)*

+So musl is a great solution for standalone commandline tools (and maybe server processes running in the background), as long as you don't need *any* kind of system libs that can't be linked statically as well, but it's not for portable binaries of games or any other kind of graphical applications.

+See the previous section for why linking libstdc++ (or SDL, OpenAL or cURL) statically is not a great idea either.
+Though it *might* be possible to compile with clang++ and explicitly statically link its libc++, instead of libstdc++, to avoid collisions with system libs that use (a potentially different version of) libstdc++.
+I haven't tried that, though.

 # Basic system libraries

 The most basic system libs you can hardly avoid are: